THE EMBODIED MIND IN A RELATIONAL WORLD:

 Clinical neuropsychologist, psychotherapist, LicPsych Ritva Laaksonen, Helsinki

 The scientific program will change to a social and artistic evening without moving away from the venue.
 After the last presentation, we will have the possibility for a short visit to the Cable Factory’s cultural centre.
-After that we will return to the Theatre Museum and have a possibility to perform arts by ourselves – and to have a dinner.
+After that we will return to the Theatre Museum and have a possibility to take part in a performance – and to have a dinner.
 The price for the social program on Thursday is 75 euros.
 Please, don’t forget to register!

 Susan Hart is a psychologist, specialist and supervisor in child psychology and in psychotherapy.
 She has a background in family treatment and child psychiatry, and is now in private practice.
 In her extensive lecture and workshop activity, she develops and teaches the neuroaffective theory, which is based on recent brain research.
 She started to outline neuroaffective developmental theory about 20 years ago, by bridging neuroscience with developmental psychology, and her focus today is on translating the theory into practice.
 Her organizing goal is to develop a method to bring the right intervention method to the right person.
 She has written 14 books on NeuroAffective Developmental psychology and psychotherapy, as well as on trauma and dissociation.